YixiaoWang7/YixiaoWang7.github.io/README.md

-# tyleransom.github.io
+# yixiaowang7.github.io
-Repository for Tyler Ransom's academic research website.
+Repository for Yixiao Wang's academic research website.
+Thanks to Tyler Ransom for the template.